pnd123/Expense-Tracker-App/README.md

 # Expenzo – Personal Expense Tracker App (Android + Spring Boot)

 **Expenzo** is a full-featured, privacy-focused **daily expense tracking app** built using **Java (Android)** and a **Spring Boot backend**.
 It helps users seamlessly manage their finances with offline capabilities, insightful charts, and secure data sync.

-> Built with simplicity and performance in mind — perfect for college students, individuals, or anyone who wants clear control over spending.

 ---

 ## ✨ Features